Risk Journals Submission Guidelines

 Baker, M., and Wurgler, J. (2006).
 Investor sentiment and the cross-section of stock returns.
 Journal of Finance 61(4), 1654-1680.

 The number of figures and tables included in a paper should be kept to a minimum.
 Figures and Tables must be included in the main PDF document and also submitted as separate individual editable files.
-Figure should be saved in EPS format.
+To ensure we can edit your figures to journal style, figure files should be in a vector graphics format, eg, Illustrator EPS or MATLAB SVG files.
+The most useful files are usually PDFs created from within Excel, PowerPoint or Illustrator.
+Graphics files (other than photographs) should not contain rasterized images, which are uneditable, eg, TIFs, JPGs or PSDs, as it is not possible to produce quality images to the journal's preferred style from those formats.
+If you are unable to provide images in vector graphics format, the minimum resolution should be 300dpi.
 Files should be clearly saved by figure or table number to avoid confusion.
-The resolution of the images should be at least 300dpi.
-Figures will appear in colour online, but will be printed in black and white.
-For any complex figures that will not convert well to gray scale please supply black and white versions of the colour illustrations.
+Figures will appear in color online, but will be printed in black and white

-Submitted papers should follow Webster's New Collegiate Dictionary for spelling and The Chicago Manual of Style for punctuation and other points of style, except for the minor exceptions listed below:
+Submitted papers should follow Webster's New Collegiate Dictionary for spelling and The Chicago Manual of Style for punctuation and other points of style.

 Footnotes should be used sparingly.
-If footnotes are required then these should be included at the end of the page and should be no more than two sentences.
+If footnotes are necessary then these should be included at the end of the page and should be no more than two sentences.

-The Journals accept electronic supplementary data to further enhance research.
-Any supplementary information will be published online and linked to the paper.
-All appendices will be published as online supplementary information.
+The journals accept electronic supplementary data to further enhance research.
+Any supplementary information, including appendixes, will not be typeset and will be published freely online and linked to the paper.
 Authors are encouraged to submit any extra figures and tables as supplementary information.
+Authors can also submit relevant code and data as supplementary material.